Skip to Main Content

 Once a big part of Welsh biodiversity, culture and heritage, the White-tailed eagle unfortunately became extinct in Wales in the early 19th century.
 Research has since shown that these eagles are an essential missing component of the marine and freshwater ecosystems in Wales.

-Working with the Durrell Wildlife Trust, we are helping them to plan and initiate the reintroduction of White-tailed eagles across the Severn Estuary, with the overall aim of establishing a viable breeding population and building ecosystem resilience through the restoration of their key functions.
+Working with the Durrell Wildlife Trust, we helped them to plan and initiate the reintroduction of White-tailed eagles across the Severn Estuary, with the overall aim of establishing a viable breeding population and building ecosystem resilience through the restoration of their key functions.

 Rescuing Scotland’s marine mammals